florentpoujol/superpowers-game-ftext-plugin/tutorial.md

     let elt = fText.parsers.domify( html );

     document.body.appendChild( elt );
-    // note that document is not accessible inside your game''s code
+    // note that document is not accessible inside your game's code
     // without the DOM plugin you can find at:
     // https://github.com/florentpoujol/superpowers-dom-plugin

 - `json` and `cson` are parsed to JS object.
+- `jade` and `md` > HTML string
 - `html` > DOM object
-- `jade` and `md` > HTML string
 - `styl` > CSS string

-The `fText.parsers` has this definition :
+The `fText.parsers` static property has this definition :

     static parsers: {
       jsonlint: jsonlint,           // https://github.com/zaach/jsonlint